 So living in an RV I’m sure you’re aware of the different locations where outside air can sneak in.
 Some of the common places are around doors, windows, fans, and slide-outs.
-We combated the pesky cold air by using blankets to cover our slide-out gaps, and the stairwell by our entry door.
+We combated the pesky cold air by using blankets to cover our slide-out gaps and the stairwell by our entry door.

 This most certainly helped us keep out some of the cold air and keep it nice and cozy.

-There is a silent attacker you may not be aware of, it’s name, Humidity.
+There is a silent attacker you may not be aware of, it’s named, Humidity.
 Humidity is already an issue in RVs, which is why we use our dehumidifier a few times a week.
 However, as the temperature began to drop outside and we ramped up the heaters on the inside we noticed our windows began to develop a crazy amount of water on them, which would then begin to freeze.
 This left frost on the inside of our windows so we made sure to wipe the windows down and run our dehumidifier every day.

 Overall we’re extremely pleased with the way the tips above helped us stay comfortable during a month of freezing temperatures.
-Next time we hit the road in cold temperatures we will take what we’ve learned and add to it.
+Next time we hit the road in cold temperatures we will take what we’ve learned and added to it.
 Do you have any tips for living in your RV during the winter?
 If so we’d love to hear about them in the comments!

 Our Favorite Resources For RV Winter Camping